Avira: Advance heuristic

 Avira products contain heuristics that proactively uncover unknown malware, before a special virus signature to combat the damaging element has been created and before a virus guard update has been sent.

 Heuristic virus detection involves extensive analysis and investigation of the affected codes for functions typical of malware.
 If the code being scanned exhibits these characteristic features it is reported as being suspicious, although not necessarily malware; the user decides whether to act on or ignore the warning.

 ProActiv

 The ProActiv component uses rule sets developed by the Avira Malware Research Center to identify suspicious behavior.
 The rule sets are supplied by Avira databases.
 ProActiv sends information on suspicious programs to the Avira databases for logging.

 Firewall

-Avira removed their own firewall technology from 2014 onwards, with protection supplied instead by Windows Firewall (Windows 7 and after), because Windows 8, and later the Microsoft Certification Program, forces developers to use interfaces introduced in Windows Vista.
+Avira removed its own firewall technology in 2014, with protection supplied instead by Windows Firewall (Windows 7 and after), because Windows 8, and later the Microsoft Certification Program, forces developers to use interfaces introduced in Windows Vista.